azabiong/vim-highlighter/README.md

 ### Input

- To set highlights using a pattern:
+ To set highlighting by entering a pattern:
  ```vim
   :Hi + pattern
  ```